Frame-Induced Group Polarization in Small Discussion Networks: Methods

-\textbf{Weekly Pre-Survey.} In a weekly pre-survey, given 2-3 days prior to the discussion, subjects were asked to make a choice as to whether or not the favorite's margin of victory would exceed the spread and to make a wager on their team choice ranging from \$0 to \$7 in whole dollar increments (see Supplementary Material).
+\emph{Weekly pre-survey.} In a weekly pre-survey, given 2-3 days prior to the discussion, subjects were asked to: (1) make a choice as to whether or not the favorite's margin of victory would exceed the spread; and (2) make a wager on their team choice ranging from \$0 to \$7 in whole dollar increments.\endnote{See online Appendix~C.1.
+A \$0 wager person may lean toward one team but not confidently enough to wager (see prospect theory $w(p)$ curve in online Figure~A2).}

-\textbf{Group Assignment}.A subset of the pre-survey subjects was used to populate discussion groups with respect to three dichotomous variables: (1) Policy side conditions were ``favorite'' and ``underdog'' in which all members had selected the favorite or underdog respectively.
-(2) Disagreement level, the difference between the highest and lowest wagers in the group, was either ``high'' or ``low'' with the possible wager distributions shown in Figure~\ref{fig:setup}.
+\emph{Group assignment.} A subset of the pre-survey subjects was used to populate discussion groups with respect to three dichotomous variables: (1) Policy side conditions were favorite and underdog in which all members made the same team choice.
+(2) Disagreement level, the difference between the highest and lowest wagers in the group, was either high or low with the possible wager distributions shown in Figure~\ref{fig:setup}.
 High disagreement groups had a \$7 difference and low could be \$3, \$4, or \$5.
-(3) Network structure was either ``complete'' where all group members were connected or ``chain'' where the moderate ($w_1$) and extreme ($w_3$) wager members were connected only to the intermediate-wager ($w_2$) member.
-This alignment of wagers with chain nodes introduces an aspect of the opinion distribution into the network structure but, as similarity often drives tie formation, such alignment is often a property of natural groups.
-Subjects were randomly assigned into complete or chain networks subject to the requirement to populate groups by policy side and disagreement level.
-Members of complete network groups sent and received messages from all others by default.
+(3) Network structure was either complete or chain, in which the moderate ($w_1$) and extreme ($w_3$) wager members were connected only to the intermediate-wager ($w_2$) member.\endnote{Not all 8 conditions were present in every game due to the need to mitigate substantial attrition caused by non-attendance of invited participants.} Complete network members sent and received messages from all others by default.
 The center node in the chain had the option of sending messages to only one or both of the other members (in practice the latter option was much more frequently used).
-The end nodes in the chain could only communicate with the center node.